Peru as a travel destination

 The cultures of Peru are unique in the world

 The entire country of Peru is a fascinating tapestry of cultures that couldn’t be more different from our lives back in Canada.
-There are people in the Andes mountains who still live almost exactly as their pre-Incan ancestors did.
+People in the Andes mountains still live almost exactly as their pre-Incan ancestors did.
 They might have cell phones now, but they still farm with hand tools, make their own beer from corn, and weave incredible textiles from the wool of alpacas and llamas.
-There are people living in the jungle who have only minimal contact with the outside world, and on Lake Titicaca, families build entire islands, houses, and boats out of reeds.
+People are living in the jungle with minimal contact with the outside world, and on Lake Titicaca, families build entire islands, houses, and boats out of reeds.

 The country is warm and friendly to visitors